Table of Contents

 - Discuss options to get money for the buyout, like using savings or getting a loan.

-If you’d like us to review your situation, our Brisbane mortgage brokers can help.
-Contact us for a free assessment or give us a call on 1300 088 065
+If you’d like personalized advice, our Brisbane mortgage brokers can help.
+Contact us for a free assessment or call us on 1300 088 065.

 - Get an independent certified valuer or agent to formally value your property.
 This is vital for calculating your ex’s share.